ourylydibin/Banknote-Authentication/README.md

 - I had also problems with misunderstanding some docker and Kubernetes commands.
 But everything was solved after reading some blogs.

 ## How to use
-- In the application bars type only numerical values(positive of negative values).
+- In the application bars, type only numerical values(positive of negative values).
 If you type other than numerical values you will be getting an error.

-- Once you type the convinient values click on the submit botton to get the result of the prediction.
+- Once you type the convenient values, click on the submit botton to get the result of the prediction.

 ## DEMO